 The Fisher Wallace Stimulator (FWS) delivers a mild electrical current to the brain.
 It’s important to understand that the FWS isn’t an electroconvulsive therapy (ECT) or transcranial magnetic stimulation (TMS).

-Fisher Wallace Laboratories (FWL) (NY, NY) uses patented radio frequencies to stimulate the production of serotonin, gamma-aminobutyric acid (GABA – our most abundant inhibitory – calming – neurotransmitter), endorphins, and other key neurochemicals involved in mood, sleep, and pain.
+Fisher Wallace Laboratories (FWL) uses patented radio frequencies to stimulate the production of serotonin, gamma-aminobutyric acid (GABA: our most abundant inhibitory – calming – neurotransmitter), endorphins, and other key neurochemicals involved in mood, anxiety, and sleep.

 As a bonus, it’s also said to lower cortisol levels.

-There are no potential meds conflicts, and the only reported side effects are rare occurrences of mild headache, dizziness, and mild skin irritation.
+There are no potential meds conflicts, and the only reported side effects are rare occurrences of mild headache, skin irritation, and dizziness.

 A prescription is required to purchase a FWS.

-Of note – FWL has some high-powered medical and science brainiacs backing the FWS, and doing research for future projects.
+Of note: FWL has some high-powered medical and science brainiacs backing the FWS, as well as planning research projects.
 They’re from Harvard Medical School, Columbia Medical Center, Massachusetts General Hospital, the University of Maryland, and more.

 Again, you’ll need a prescription.
 Once you secure one, head on over to the FWL website and get things rolling.
-A new FWS is $695.
-FWL offers payment plans and special pricing for military personnel and veterans.
+A new FWS is $799.
+FWL typically has payment plans and special pricing available.